 Jessi Milestone also made a video about the subject.
 She is also a YouTuber.

-Considering how obnoxious Jeff Hicks has been towards people like Kathleen Kennedy, Brie Larson, and Kelly Marie Tran, I find it strange that even his own girlfriend could claim he’s one of the nicest people on YouTube.
-Then again, Boogie2988 is often described as “The Mr. Rogers of YouTube.”
+Considering how obnoxious Jeff Hicks has been towards people like Kathleen Kennedy, Brie Larson, and Kelly Marie Tran, I find it strange that even his girlfriend could claim he’s one of the nicest people on YouTube.
+Then again, people often claim Boogie2988 is “The Mr. Rogers of YouTube.”
 In truth, Boogie2988 is a manipulative, lying narcissist.
 But I digress.

 Mr. Hicks did make a response video concerning the disaster known as his IndieGoGo project.
 It’s a strange video.
 He portrays himself as the victim in all this.